Vinyasa Krama

 Ramaswami is T. Krishnamacharya's longest-standing student.

-According to Krishnamacharya, asana is Svadhyaya; that is, it enables us to understand something about ourselves.
+According to Krishnamacharya, Asana is Svadhyaya; in other words, it enables us to understand something about ourselves.
 He also firmly believes that the beginning of pranayama is in the asana, if we use particular breathing techniques.
 Asana, and asana alone, accompanied by the right breathing techniques, leads us to pranayama.

 According to an important Krishnamacharya motto, yoga for children and teenagers (growth stage) is different from yoga practice in their forties, which is still different from practice in old age.
 Body, mind and goals change at different stages of life.